Approach

 How much should we budget for AI consulting?

 It depends on scope.
-A Discovery Sprint (identifying your highest-impact use cases and building a prototype) typically costs a fraction of what large firms charge for "assessment" alone.
-Full deployments vary based on complexity.
-The important thing is getting a fixed price upfront so you can model ROI before committing.
-Avoid engagements where the total cost is unclear until months in.
+A Discovery Sprint (finding your highest-impact use cases and building a prototype) costs a fraction of what large firms charge for "assessment" alone.
+Full deployments vary with complexity.
+Get a fixed price upfront so you can model ROI before committing.
+Avoid engagements where the total cost stays unclear until months in.

-Can we evaluate an AI consultant with a small project first?
+Can we evaluate a consultant with a small project first?

 You should.
-Any reputable firm will offer a bounded initial engagement.
-At WorkWise, that's the Discovery Sprint: two weeks, fixed price, clear deliverables.
+Any reputable firm will offer a bounded first engagement.
+At WorkWise, that's the Discovery Sprint.
+Two weeks, fixed price, clear deliverables.
 You see how the team works, how fast they move, and whether the output meets your standards.
-If it doesn't, you walk away with the research and a clear view of what you need.
+If it doesn't, you walk away with the research.

 What if our team has never used AI before?

-That's actually common among our clients.
-The best AI systems are built around existing workflows, not new ones.
+That's common.
+The best AI systems are built around workflows that already exist.
 Your analysts shouldn't need to learn a new platform.
-They should get better outputs from the processes they already run.
+They should get better output from the processes they already run.
 Adoption is highest when AI feels like a faster version of what you already do, not a replacement.

 How do we handle LP concerns about AI in our investment process?

-LPs increasingly expect AI capability.
-The key is demonstrating responsible implementation: zero-retention data handling, human oversight at every decision point, and clear audit trails.
-We help firms build the documentation and governance structures that make LP conversations straightforward.
-Several of our clients have turned their AI capability into a competitive advantage in fundraising.
+LPs now expect AI capability.
+The trick is showing you've built it responsibly: your data is never stored, a human reviews every decision, and every step has an audit trail.
+We help firms build the documentation and governance that makes LP conversations easy.
+Several of our clients have turned AI capability into a fundraising advantage.

 Do we need to build a data warehouse before starting with AI?

-No. This is one of the most common stalls.
-Firms delay AI for years while "getting their data in order."
-Modern AI systems can work with your data where it lives: email, SharePoint, data rooms, CRMs.
-Start with a specific use case, prove value, then expand.
-Perfect data infrastructure is a result of AI adoption, not a prerequisite for it.
+No. This stalls more firms than anything else.
+They delay AI for years while "getting their data in order."
+Modern AI works with your data where it lives: email, SharePoint, data rooms, CRMs.
+Start with one use case.
+Prove value.
+Then expand.
+Clean data infrastructure comes out of AI adoption, not before it.

 What's the difference between AI consulting and buying an AI product?

 Products are built for the average use case.
-Consulting builds for your specific one.
-If your IC memo format, your deal screening criteria, or your LP reporting cadence differs from the market default (and it does), a product will force you to change your process.
-A consultant fits the technology to how you work.
-For PE firms, where process is a competitive advantage, that distinction matters.
+Consulting is built for yours.
+If your IC memo format, your deal screening criteria, or your LP reporting cadence differs from the default (and it does), a product makes you change your process.
+A consultant fits the tool to how you work.
+For PE, where process is an edge, that matters.

 Ready to Evaluate Your Options?

 Start with a conversation.
-We'll walk through your current workflows, identify where AI fits, and give you a clear picture of timeline and cost.
+We'll walk through your workflows, show you where AI fits, and give you a clear picture of timeline and cost.
 No pitch deck.
 No pressure.